GuntherRademacher/rex-parser-generator/docs/sample-grammars/README.md

 ## Sample Grammar: [XQuery-40.ebnf](XQuery-40.ebnf)

-This grammar was created from W3C Recommendation [XQuery 4.0: An XML Query Language](https://qt4cg.org/specifications/xquery-40/xquery-40.html) by applying the transformation scripts in folder [XQuery-40](XQuery-40/).
+This grammar was created from W3C Editor's Draft [XQuery 4.0: An XML Query Language](https://qt4cg.org/specifications/xquery-40/xquery-40.html) by applying the transformation scripts in folder [XQuery-40](XQuery-40/).
 It is LALR(2).

 &nbsp;
 ---